Alphabet (GOOGL) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the internet search leader had lost 4.38% over the past month, outpacing the Computer and Technology sector's loss of 7.6% and the S&P 500's loss of 9.35% in that time.
+Heading into today, shares of the internet search leader had 0% over the past month, outpacing the Computer and Technology sector's loss of 4.86% and the S&P 500's loss of 6.13% in that time.

-GOOGL will be looking to display strength as it nears its next earnings release, which is expected to be February 7, 2019.
-In that report, analysts expect GOOGL to post earnings of $10.37 per share.
-This would mark year-over-year growth of 6.91%.
-Our most recent consensus estimate is calling for quarterly revenue of $31.26 billion, up 20.83% from the year-ago period.
+Wall Street will be looking for positivity from GOOGL as it approaches its next earnings report date.
+This is expected to be February 7, 2019.
+In that report, analysts expect GOOGL to post earnings of $11.06 per share.
+This would mark year-over-year growth of 14.02%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $31.26 billion, up 20.83% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for GOOGL.
+Any recent changes to analyst estimates for GOOGL should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.11% higher within the past month.
-GOOGL is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.25% higher.
+GOOGL is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, GOOGL currently has a Forward P/E ratio of 24.89.
-Its industry sports an average Forward P/E of 25.88, so we one might conclude that GOOGL is trading at a discount comparatively.
+Valuation is also important, so investors should note that GOOGL has a Forward P/E ratio of 22.72 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 25.71.

-We can also see that GOOGL currently has a PEG ratio of 1.38.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Services was holding an average PEG ratio of 1.83 at yesterday's closing price.
+We can also see that GOOGL currently has a PEG ratio of 1.26.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Internet - Services industry currently had an average PEG ratio of 1.91 as of yesterday's close.

 The Internet - Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 102, putting it in the top 40% of all 250+ industries.
+This group has a Zacks Industry Rank of 152, putting it in the bottom 40% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report